2019 United Kingdom local elections: Campaigning

 The Conservatives stood candidates in 96% of the available seats, Labour contested 77%, the Liberal Democrats 53%, the Green Party of England and Wales 30% and UKIP 16%.

-According to the Electoral Reform Society, there are 148 councillors who were elected unopposed, largely Conservatives.
+According to the Electoral Reform Society, there were 148 councillors who were elected unopposed, largely Conservatives.
 New parties the Brexit Party and Change UK, although both standing in European elections later in the month, did not stand in the local elections.
 Chuka Umunna, Change UK's spokesperson, recommended voters support anti-Brexit parties like the Liberal Democrats or Greens.
 Leave.EU encouraged people to spoil their ballot paper in protest at delays in Brexit.

-Nationally, Labour organised their campaign on raising awareness of the impact of the austerity programme by the Conservative-led government on local councils, which has led subsequently to higher council tax and reduced local services.
+Nationally, Labour organised their campaign on raising awareness of the impact of the austerity programme by the Conservative-led government on local councils, which led subsequently to higher council tax and reduced local services.
 As an effect of cuts to council budgets, council spending per person has fallen 30% since 2010.
-The shadow chancellor, John McDonnell, had commented that the economic policies of Preston City Council, where Labour took control of the council in 2011, were a model that he wanted other Labour councils to follow.
-Their changes have seen the public procurement budget rise significantly, unemployment decrease and quality of life improve.
-Labour has sought to avoid talking about Brexit, but internal rows over their Brexit policy have created headlines.
+The shadow chancellor, John McDonnell, commented that the economic policies of Preston City Council, where Labour took control of the council in 2011, were a model that he wanted other Labour councils to follow.
+Their changes saw the public procurement budget rise significantly, unemployment decrease and quality of life improve.
+Labour sought to avoid talking about Brexit, but internal rows over their Brexit policy continued to create headlines.

 Similarly, the Conservatives focused their campaign away from Brexit and instead on efficient local services, low council tax and green credentials.
-This detraction from Brexit, however, has been quite difficult.
-Internal party sources has voiced a negative outlook to the success of these elections, with the deputy chair of the party saying it was an opportunity for voters to protest against the party's handling of the Brexit negotiations.
+This detraction from Brexit, however, was quite difficult.
+Internal party sources voiced a negative outlook on the success of these elections, with the deputy chair of the party saying it was an opportunity for voters to protest against the party's handling of the Brexit negotiations.
 ConservativeHome interviewed ten Conservative councillors about how the campaigning had gone across the country and found a negative attitude.
 Defence secretary Gavin Williamson was sacked the day before the elections, which was predicted to be unhelpful for the Conservative campaign.

-There were isolated incidents of politically-motivated violence during the election campaign.
-There have been a few cases of councillors, from the Labour and Conservative parties, being assaulted whilst campaigning.
+There were isolated incidents of politically motivated violence during the election campaign.
+There were a few cases of councillors, from the Labour and Conservative parties, being assaulted whilst campaigning.
 A currently unknown assailant fired shots at the home of a Labour councillor in Sheffield.
 Homes with Labour, Liberal Democrat and Green signs were damaged in Lewes, and a Liberal Democrat candidate's car was attacked and painted with swastikas in Faversham.